YorkshireKev/cli-labyrinth/README.md

 ./cli-labyrinth
 ```

-Please note that you'll need to make sure that the file has the executible flag set.
+Please note that you'll need to ensure that the file has the executable flag set.

 ## Inspiration